alexvision26/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the Document Object Model.
+It is an API (programming interface) for HTML web pages that allows the page to be represented as a structured document that consists of nodes (HTML Elements) and objects.

 2. What is an event?
+An event is a specific user action tracked by the browser that triggers a block a code.
+Events can be defined as any type of interaction taken by the user of a webpage, from a mouse move, to a click, scroll or even a page load.
+The browser can track this can we can create executable blocks of code the change the page based on those interactions.

 3. What is an event listener?
+An event listener is a specific method placed on a page element that triggers a block of code when the conditions are met.
+Say if an event listener that tracked a click was placed on an image, then that image was clicked, it would trigger a function the causes some type of action within the page.

 4. Why would we convert a NodeList into an Array?
+We would convert a NodeList into an array because arrays are easier to loop through and change data on large scales.
+We converted into an array, we can use methods like map and forEach to iterate over all the data and make the changes necessary.

 5. What is a component?
+A component in short functional and reusable part/function/block of code used to create important pieces of a bigger product.
+If you had a function that built dynamic page elements based on data received from an API, that would be a component.
+Components are subjective, but it is basically an important part of function of the entire program.

 ### Git Set up